-The Administrative Rules on Agency Designation require DAIL and DA/SSAs to have state and local program standing committees for developmental disabilities services.
+The Administrative Rules on Designation require DAIL and DA/SSAs to have state and local program standing committees for developmental disabilities services.
 It also requires that a majority of their membership be self-advocates and family members.
-In addition, local program standing committees must have at least 25% of their membership are made up of self-advocates.
-A dedicated effort to educate and accommodate standing committee members, including instituting practices to make committee meetings accessible to all, has resulted in decision making processes that are more understandable and better informed by those receiving services and their family members.
+In addition, local program standing committees must have at least 25% of their membership comprised of self-advocates.
+A dedicated effort to educate and accommodate standing committee members, including instituting practices to make committee meetings accessible to all, has resulted in decision making processes informing, and being informed by, those receiving services and their families.